Hike to Devils Bridge Sedona This Winter

 The views below the bridge are undoubtedly iconic, and worth a photo or two, but the real views come once you reach the top.
 For that perfect Instagram-worthy photo, walk out onto the bridge itself and strike a pose!
 As an added perk, you can expect fewer crowds competing for those fantastic photos this winter!

 Other Noteworthy Hikes Near our Sedona Bed and Breakfast

-While the iconic Devil’s Bridge hike in Sedona is more than worth the effort, you might be looking for more adventure during your time here.
-One of our absolute favorite hikes to take during the fall is the West Fork Oak Creek Trail.
-The hike follows the canyon walls of Oak Creek Canyon, which is absolutely ablaze with color each fall.
+While the iconic Devils Bridge hike in Sedona is more than worth the effort, you might be looking for more adventure during your time here.
+One of our absolute favorite hikes to take any time of year is the West Fork Oak Creek Trail.
+The hike follows the canyon walls of Oak Creek Canyon, which is stunning throughout the seasons.
 Other great hikes include Bell Rock, Cathedral Rock, Boynton Canyon, and the Merry-Go-Round (Carousel) Trail.